-Banking information on the payment of the non-reimbursable registration fee A statement signed by all project participants stipulating the modalities of communicating with the Executive Board and the secretariat in particular with regard to instructions regarding allocations of CERs at issuance allocations of CERs at issuance.
-Executive Summary and Introduction, including Description of the proposed CDM project activity Scope of validation process (include all documentation that has been reviewed and name • persons that have been interviewed as part of the validation, as applicable) DOE Validation team (list of all persons involved in the validation, describing functions assumed in the validation) Description of the proposed CDM project activity This report summarizes the results of the validation of the Atiaia Energia S/A - Buriti and Canoa Quebrada Small Hydropower Plants project, performed on the basis of UNFCCC criteria.
-The validation has been performed as a desk review of the project documents presented by Atiaia Energia S/A and a site visit to Canoa Quebrada Small Hydro Power Plant, located in Lucas do Rio Verde and Sorriso, Mato Grosso, Brazil.
+A statement signed by all project participants stipulating the modalities of communicating with the Executive Board and the secretariat in particular with regard to instructions regarding allocations of CERs at issuance allocations of CERs at issuance.

+Executive Summary and Introduction, including

+- Description of the proposed CDM project activity - Scope of validation process (include all documentation that has been reviewed and name persons that have been interviewed as part of the validation, as applicable) - DOE Validation team (list of all persons involved in the validation, describing functions assumed in the validation)

+Description of the proposed CDM project activity

+This report summarizes the results of the validation of the Atiaia - Buriti Small Hydropower Plant project, performed on the basis of UNFCCC criteria.
+The validation has been performed as a desk review of the project documents presented by Atiaia Energia S/A and a site visit to Small Hydro Power Plant, located in Chapadão do Sul and Água Clara, Mato Grosso do Sul, Brazil.
 During site visit, Atiaia's managers and Ecoinvest consultant were interviewed.

 ICAL S.A.
-(Indústria, Comércio e Administração) is a holding that controls the two project companies: 1) Pouso Alto Energia S/A, that is the owner of SHP Buriti 2) Amper Energia S/A, that is the owner of SHP Canoa Quebrada.
+(Indústria, Comércio e Administração) is a holding that controls Pouso Alto Energia S/A, that is the owner of SHP Buriti

 ICAL S.A. is going through a societal restructuring, after which the two project companies will be controlled 100% by Atiaia Energia S.A., a new holding company owned by ICAL, Koblitz S/A and members of Cornélio Brennand family.

-The project activity consists of 58 MW installed capacity divided into two small hydropower plants (SHP): SHP Buriti (30 MW) and SHP Canoa Quebrada (28 MW).
-The plants are installed in the Midwest region of Brazil and are connected to the interconnected grid South-Southeast-Midwest.
-Buriti and Canoa Quebrada facilities are run-of-river plants and have minimum diversion dams, which store water to generate electricity for short periods of time.
-Both comply with the Brazilian legal criteria to define small hydropower plant.
-SHP Buriti: - Located in Chapadão do Sul and Água Clara, Mato Grosso do Sul (MS). - Installed capacity: 30 MW - Reservoir 0.38 km2 SHP Canoa Quebrada: - Located in Lucas de Rio Verde and Sorriso, Mato Grosso (MT). - Installed capacity: 28 MW - Reservoir: 10.5 km2 Total amount of emission reductions estimated for the first crediting period is 825,627 t CO2 e Baseline Scenario: No investment in clean power generation; electricity generation from fossil-fuel thermal plants that would have otherwise dispatched to the grid.
+The project activity consists of 30 MW installed capacity.
+The plant is installed in the Midwest region of Brazil and are connected to the interconnected grid South-Southeast-Midwest.

+Buriti facilities is small hydropower with reservoir, which store water to generate electricity for short periods of time.
+The plant comply with the Brazilian legal criteria to define small hydropower plant.

+SHP Buriti: - Located in Chapadão do Sul and Água Clara, Mato Grosso do Sul (MS).

+- Installed capacity: 30 MW - Reservoir 0.38 km

+Total amount of emission reductions estimated for the first crediting period is 447,002 t CO2 e

+Baseline Scenario:

+No investment in clean power generation; electricity generation from fossil-fuel thermal plants that would have otherwise dispatched to the grid.